statelesscode/nerd_dice/README.md

 # NerdDice
 Nerd dice allows you to roll polyhedral dice and add bonuses as you would in a tabletop roleplaying game.
 You can choose to roll multiple dice and keep a specified number of dice such as rolling 4d6 and dropping the lowest for ability scores or rolling with advantage and disadvantage if those mechanics exist in your game.

+## Educational Videos By Stateless Code
+The end-to-end process of developing this gem has been captured as [instructional videos](https://www.youtube.com/playlist?list=PL9kkbu1kLUeOnUtMpAnJOCtHdThx1Efkt).
+The videos are in a one-take style so that the mistakes along the way have troubleshooting and the concepts used to develop the gem are explained as they are covered.

 ## Installation

 Add this line to your application's Gemfile: